sridurgeshv/code-review-webapp/README.md

 git push origin feature/YourFeatureName
 ```

-5. Create a pull request.
+5. Create a pull request with a detailed description of your changes

+Please ensure your code adheres to our coding standards and includes appropriate tests.

 ## License